- You can only be certified for courses that lead directly towards your stated degree

 Note: The Department of Veterans Affairs will not approve any developmental courses taken on-line.
 These classes must be taken on campus.

-In addition to the Associate in Arts Degree, our Career Programs in Business Management and Accounting, Environmental, Health and Safety (EHS), Health Information Technology and Cancer Information Management are offered entirely online as well.
+In addition to the Associate in Arts Degree, our Career Programs in Business Management and Accounting, Environmental, Health and Safety (EHS), Health Information Management and Cancer Information Management are offered entirely online as well.
 For more information about any of these options just give us a call at 1-888-336-3907 or www.eicc.edu/onlineclasses

 Questions?
 Call toll-free 1-888-336-3907, email email@example.com or contact the college nearest you and ask to speak to an advisor.